Hoshino-Yumetsuki/Rumina/VM_ARCHITECTURE.md

 - Built-in function integration
 - Comprehensive test suite (51 unit tests + 2 performance tests)

-### Not Yet Implemented ⚠️
-None - All major language features are now implemented in the VM compiler!

-**Note**: The VM now supports all language features including lambda/closure compilation and for loop compilation.
-Both features include full support for:
-- Lambda expressions with closure capture
-- For loops with initialization, condition, update, and body
-- Break and continue statements in for loops

 ### Future Enhancements 🔮
 - Constant folding optimization
 - Dead code elimination